Benjaspet/ponjo-docs/docs/elixir-music/api-docs.md

 }
 ```

-#### Status Codes
+## Status Codes
 - `200 OK` - Successful request.
 - `400 Bad Request` - Malformed or missing parameters.
-Is the guild ID valid and nonempty?
+More often than not, this is because a required parameter was missing.
-- `404 Not Found` - The bot is not currently playing any music in the specified guild.
+- `401 Unauthorized` - You are not authorized to make this request, likely because your API key is invalid or missing from the request body when making a request to a route that requires it.
 - `500 Internal Server Error` - A server-side error occurred.
 This is likely on our end.
 If it persists, do not hesitate to contact us at [admin@benpetrillo.dev](mailto:admin@benpetrillo.dev).